treee111/wahooMapsCreator/docs/TAGS_ON_MAP_AND_DEVICE.md

 # Files used in map processing
 ## File tags-to-keep.json
 The `tags-to-keep.json` file controls which tags and name-tags will stay on the map.
-This happens to keep the file of the generated maps low by filtering out out all other information from the downloaded OSM maps.
+This happens to keep the file size of the generated maps low by filtering out all other information from the downloaded OSM maps.

 ## File tag-wahoo.xml
-The `tag-wahoo.xml` files defines how to proceed wit OSM-elements during map generation.
+The `tag-wahoo.xml` files defines how to proceed with OSM-elements during map generation.
 The OSM-tags defined in the tag-wahoo.xml are stored in the map file.

 E.g. roads, locations, ...